-Assessment at the University of Detroit Mercy
+Assessment at University of Detroit Mercy

 Assessment is an on-going process aimed at understanding and improving student learning.
 It involves making our expectations explicit and public; setting appropriate criteria and high standards for learning quality; systematically gathering, analyzing, and interpreting evidence to determine how well performance matches those expectations and standards; and using the resulting information to document, explain, and improve performance.

 The Assessment Team is the primary oversight body for the student outcomes assessment programs of the University.
-The Assessment Team reports to the Vice President for Academic Affairs and is comprised of
+The Assessment Team reports to the vice president for Academic Affairs and is comprised of

 - one representative from each of the colleges/schools;